 Key Stage 4

-In 2012, the national figures show that 56.2 per cent of EAL and bilingual learners gained 5 A*-C GCSEs including English and Mathematics compared to 59.2 per cent of English only students.
-This is a 3 percentage point difference compared to a 2.5 percentage point difference in 2007.
+In 2013, the national figures show that 58.3 per cent of EAL and bilingual learners gained 5 A*-C GCSEs including English and Mathematics compared to 60.9 per cent of English only students.
+This is a difference of 2.6 percentage points, almost unchanged from the 2.5 percentage point difference recorded in 2007.

-The regional and local figures (which do not include students who are 'discounted' from the results as they have been in the country for less than two years) also showed an increased difference - 58 per cent of EAL and bilingual learners gained 5 A*-C GCSEs including English and Mathematics compared to 59.2 per cent of English only students.
+The regional and local figures (which do not include students who are 'discounted' from the results as they have been in the country for less than two years) show a smaller difference - 58.1 per cent of EAL and bilingual learners gained 5 A*-C GCSEs including English and Mathematics compared to 59.2 per cent of English only students.
 The figures for any 5 good GCSEs were 84.4 per cent for bilingual students and 83.0 per cent for English only students.
 Bilingual students in Outer London were most likely to achieve 5 A*-C GCSEs including English and Mathematics, whilst those in Yorkshire and Humber were the least likely to do so.
 The Yorkshire and Humber region has the largest and most persistent attainment gap, followed by the South West, and East of England.

 Additional Information